 The "scheme operator"

-The "body corporate" that administers the ombudsman scheme as the "scheme operator" (under s225 of the Financial Services and Markets Act) takes the form of a company "limited by guarantee and not having share capital".
+The "body corporate" that administers the ombudsman scheme as the "scheme operator" (under s225 of the Financial Services and Markets Act) is a company “limited by guarantee and not having share capital”.
 This company is called the Financial Ombudsman Service Limited.

 As the industry regulator, the Financial Conduct Authority (FCA) publishes the rules that set out how we – and financial businesses – should handle complaints in the FCA Handbook in the section called Dispute Resolution: complaints (DISP)